MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-install-distribute.md

 ms.date: 06/21/2021
 ---

-# Install, update, and distribute template apps in your organization
+# Install, share, and update template apps in your organization

 Are you a Power BI analyst?
 If so, this article explains how you can  install [template apps](service-template-apps-overview.md) to connect to many of the services you use to run your business, such as Salesforce, Microsoft Dynamics, and Google Analytics.
 You can then modify the template app's pre-built dashboard and reports to suit the needs of your organization, and distribute them to your colleagues as [apps](../consumer/end-user-apps.md).